 In the long drafting process of this new handbook, the development team managed to fulfill all the previously mentioned goals.
 The experts worked intensively on finding the best possible solutions and introducing new innovations and content, in order to deliver a piece of work that would provide exceptional value to the ITS Community.
 As an overview, provided below are the major changes that the Reference Handbook for harmonized ITS core service deployment in Europe introduces:

-The Reference Handbook for Harmonised Core ITS Service Deployment in Europe makes its official debut at the ITS World Congress 2021 in Hamburg, Germany.
-Printed copies are available at the Congress, as well as relevant videos (at the stands of the European Commission and the German Federal Ministry of Transport and Digital Infrastructure) and presentations (technical presentation in the Congress programme and a presentation at the stand of the German Federal Ministry of Transport and Digital Infrastructure).
+The Reference Handbook for Harmonised Core ITS Service Deployment in Europe made its official debut at the ITS World Congress 2021 in Hamburg, Germany.
+Printed copies were available at the Congress, as well as relevant videos (at the stands of the European Commission and the German Federal Ministry of Transport and Digital Infrastructure) and a technical presentation as part of the Congress programme.

 The Reference Handbook is available for download from the link provided below as accessible PDF document.
 The Deployment References Annex is also provided as a separate download.
 Finally, you can get a first idea of its contents by downloading the Executive Summary.